 Also, aside from it’s relevance to my work, I am in the process of doing what I would call a “life overhaul” lately; I have been trying for the past several months to revamp my agenda of healthy daily habits.
 9 months ago I ended my 10 year career of cigarette smoking–which I am so proud of myself for, however I let that be a detriment to my waistline.
-I allowed myself to make excuses for unhealthy eating and neglecting to exercise because I was “so busy with work and school” and “quitting smoking is so hard”, but enough is enough so I’ve been working hard to re-incorporate an exercise regiment and more healthful food choices into my daily life.
+I allowed myself to make excuses for unhealthy eating and neglecting to exercise because I was “so busy with work and school” and “quitting smoking is so hard”, but enough is enough so I’ve been working hard to re-incorporate an exercise regimen and more healthful food choices into my daily life.
 I’ve been doing well going to the gym for a few months now, but I’ve got a long road ahead of me.
-If you’re interested in learning how making healthful choices into healthful habits can change your life, check out: Why You Need to Make Your Life More Automatic – Tony Schwartz – Harvard Business Review.
+I’m hoping that the more I stick to my healthful choices, the more easy and automatic it will be to sustain them.